yasirarism/MissKatyPyro/README.md

 * `COMMAND_HANDLER`: List of handler bot command splitted by space.
 Ex: `. !` > so bot will respond with `.cmd` or `!cmd`
 * `SUDO`: User ID that have access to bot, split by space
 * `OPENAI_API`: Get it from OpenAI Web
+* `BARD_API`: Learn from this https://github.com/dsdanielpark/Bard-API to get cookies and set it as api key.
 * `CURRENCY_API`: Get API Key from https://app.exchangerate-api.com/sign-up

 ## [7] Tutorial Deploy (Recommended using Docker/Docker Compose)